plumti/financial-event-analytics/README.md

 ### Challenges
 Data filtering was tricky,
-Writing concise prompts for the AI agents and tasks as LLMs outputs can be unregular in terms of formatting
+Writing concise prompts for the AI agents and tasks as LLMs outputs can be irregular in terms of formatting

 Sources:
 https://www.crewai.com/